MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ## Step 7 - Communication between host and web content

-The host and web content may communicate with each other using `postMessage` as follows:
+The host and web content may communicate in the following ways using `postMessage`.

 *   Web content in a WebView2 control may post a message to the host using `window.chrome.webview.postMessage`.
 The host handles the message using any registered `WebMessageReceived` on the host.
 *   Hosts post messages to web content in a WebView2 control using `CoreWebView2.PostWebMessageAsString` or `CoreWebView2.PostWebMessageAsJSON`.
-These messages are caught by handlers added to `window.chrome.webview.addEventListener`.
+The messages are caught by handlers added to `window.chrome.webview.addEventListener`.

-This communication mechanism allows web content to pass messages to the host using native capabilities.
+The communication mechanism allows web content to pass messages to the host using native capabilities.

 In your project, when the WebView2 control navigates to a URL, it displays the URL in the address bar and alerts the user of the URL displayed in the WebView2 control.

-1. In **MainWindow.xaml.cs**, update your constructor and create an `InitializeAsync` function as shown in the following code snippet.
-The `InitializeAsync` function awaits [EnsureCoreWebView2Async](/dotnet/api/microsoft.web.webview2.wpf.webview2.ensurecorewebview2async) because the initialization of `CoreWebView2` is asynchronous.
+1. In `MainWindow.xaml.cs`, update your constructor and create an `InitializeAsync` function as shown in the following code snippet.
+The `InitializeAsync` function awaits [EnsureCoreWebView2Async][DotnetApiMicrosoftWebWebview2WpfWebview2Ensurecorewebview2async], because the initialization of `CoreWebView2` is asynchronous.

     ```csharp
     public MainWindow()